As with life events, events that take place on your website can be far from “standard”, but that is how Facebook has chosen to classify them.

 To configure your events go to the pixel setup area in your Facebook Ads Manager and select the events you want to track.
 Once selected you will be provided with a snippet of code to include on your website along with your pixel code.

-In many cases, the extra code will need to be placed on just one specific page while in other cases you will need to configure the code/script to load when a button is clicked.
+In many cases, the event will be set to trigger on one specific page while in other cases you will need to configure the event to trigger when a button is clicked.

 Here are the 17 events you can choose from: